MasonsUnblockedGames/Masons-Unblocked-Games/README.md

 You - For playing it
 -

-Also, you donÂ´t have to give credit if you iframe or embed this for your own website.
-I donÂ´t care.
+Also, please give credit if you iframe or embed this for your own website.